 Use Baking Soda and Water

 Baking soda is one of the most useful household items for eliminating the smell of smoke.
 It is a natural deodorizer that can absorb and neutralize odors.
-To create a cleansing solution, mix one-baking soda with three parts of water.
+To create a cleansing solution, mix one-part baking soda with three parts water.
 The exact amounts will depend on the length and thickness of your hair, but for most people, a few tablespoons of baking soda mixed with enough water to create a paste will suffice.

 Rinse and Shampoo